chadkluck/serverless-deploy-pipeline-atlantis/README-1-IAM-Policies.md

 1. Back on the Create Role page, hit the refresh icon.
 2. In Filter policies search box, type in `ATLANTIS` (or your chosen prefix)
 3. Check the boxes next to "_PREFIX_-CloudFormationServicePolicy"
+4. Give it the name `PREFIX_UPPER-CloudFormation-Service-Role` and a description such as `Allows CloudFormation to create and manage AWS stacks and resources on your behalf.`
-4. Go on to Next and enter a enter a tag `Atlantis` with value `iam`, `atlantis:Prefix` with the value of your prefix (lowercase), and any additional tags you may want.
+5. Enter a tag `Atlantis` with value `iam`, `atlantis:Prefix` with the value of your prefix (lower case), and any additional tags you may want.
-5. Review.
-6. Give it the name `PREFIX_UPPER-CloudFormation-Service-Role` and a description such as `Created by [you] to create CloudFormation stacks for deployment pipelines`
-7. Create the Role
+6. Create the Role

 Note: Again, you can create roles and stacks so that you can segment permissions among your functional teams (e.g. `websvc` or `accounting`).
 Cool, huh?!
 Just make another copy of `ATLANTIS-CloudFormationServicePolicy.json` and do a new search/replace.